-By 2012, the Brotherhood’s support base remained largely unchanged.
+Until 2013, the Brotherhood’s support base remained largely unchanged.
 The movement’s social services have won support in poor areas.
 It has also been popular among Palestinians—particularly refugees residing in bleak camps.
 Most of Jordan was and remains socially conservative, so the messages of the Muslim Brotherhood and the Islamic Action Front have found a ready audience.
 Some areas of the south that had long supported the Brotherhood have begun to express more support for jihadi groups.
 The extent of this shift is unclear, as is whether it will spread elsewhere in the kingdom.

 The first phase of Islamic political activism stretched from independence in 1946 through reforms in 1989.
 Under the young King Hussein, Jordan had a vibrant political environment.
 In the mid-1950s, he allowed a range of new and weak political parties to function in an experiment with multiparty politics until leftist and nationalist forces began to challenge the monarchy.

 In 1957, the regime survived an attempted military coup by Nasserists and leftist officers.
 The king responded by introducing martial law and outlawing all political parties.
 The regime continued to hold regular elections, although candidates were required to run as independents.
 Parliament met regularly until the 1967 war led to a suspension of the assembly.
 It did not meet again until 1984.